 The other 10% of our profits will be going towards a non-profit that focuses on raising awareness of mental health.
 As you'll soon read below, this cause is near and dear to my heart.
 Bring Change to Mind (BC2M) was co-founded by actress and activist Glenn Close.
 Her sister has bipolar disorder and her nephew lives with schizoaffective disorder.
 Founded in 2010, this nonprofit is dedicated to encouraging dialogue about mental health, and to raising awareness, understanding, and empathy.

 Hi!
-I’m Alice Yoo, I’ve been married to my husband for 10 years and I have two very active toddler sons, ages four and six.
+I’m Alice Yoo, I’ve been married to my husband for 11 years and I have two very active toddler sons, ages four and six.
 These three are my everything.
-I chose the name for this new company, Skylar Yoo, because, had I had a daughter, I would have named her Skylar or "Sky" for short.
+I chose the name for this new company, Skylar Yoo, because, if I had had a daughter, I would have named her Skylar or "Sky" for short.
 What would I say to her?
-"The sky is the limit, baby!"
+"The sky is the limit!"

 Now, here’s a bit of my background.
 In 2007, I started an art and culture blog called My Modern Met.
 Working alongside my brother, Eugene, we created a place to discover everything new and exciting in art, design, and photography.
 During my seven years there as editor-in-chief, we made artists’ work “go viral” and we grew our audience from zero to 3 million visitors a month.
 (It now reaches about 3.6 million people per month or 43 million visitors a year.)